Steam Deck: History

 Valve revealed the Steam Deck on July 15, 2021.
 The Deck, existing in three different models based on internal storage options, was shipped starting in February 2022 in North America and Europe, with other regions to follow throughout the year.
-However, due to its popularity, some pre-order purchasers were informed that later shipments of the 64 GB model and 256 GB NVMe models would be in Q2 2022 and the 512 GB NVMe model by Q3 2022.
-Valve informed pre-purchasers in November 2021 that due to the ongoing global chip shortage, the device would fail to ship by December and instead would ship in February 2022, retaining the same order for delivery based on pre-order placement.

 Valve's CEO, Gabe Newell, said of the Steam Deck's approach, "As a gamer, this is a product I've always wanted.
 And as a game developer, it's the mobile device I've always wanted for our partners."
 According to Newell, they wanted to be "very aggressive" on the release and pricing strategy as they considered the mobile market as their primary competitor for the Deck.
 However, their focus was on the unit's performance; Newell stated, "But the first thing was the performance and the experience, [that] was the biggest and most fundamental constraint that was driving this."
-Newell recognized that the base pricing was somewhat lower than expected and "painful", but necessary to meet the expectation of gamers that would want the Deck.
+Newell recognized that the base pricing was somewhat lower than expected and "painful", but necessary to meet the expectation of gamers who would want the Deck.
 Newell continued that he believed this was a new product category of personal computer hardware that Valve and other computer manufacturers would continue to participate in if the Steam Deck proved successful, and thus it was necessary to keep the unit's price point reasonable to demonstrate viability.
 The openness of the system was also a key feature according to Newell, as that is a defining "superpower" of the personal computer space over typical console systems.
 Newell did not want to have any limitations on what the end user could do with the hardware, such as installing alternate non-Steam software on it.

-Pre-orders for the Steam Deck were opened a day after its announcement.
-Pre-orders were limited to those with Steam accounts opened before June 2021, to prevent resellers from depleting stock and making the device more difficult to purchase.
-First-day pre-order reservations through the Steam storefront briefly crashed the servers due to the demand.
-By September 2021, development kits for the Steam Deck were shipping to developers.
-The device was released on February 25, 2022.

-For the planned release in Asian regions, Valve worked with Komodo to help with local production, localization, and distribution support.